openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 # Verisure Binding

-This is an OpenHAB binding for Verisure Alarm system, by Securitas Direct.
+This is an openHAB binding for Verisure Alarm system, by Securitas Direct.

 This binding uses the rest API behind the Verisure My Pages: